abdulmoizeng/python-baby-steps/README.md

 ### Fun with sockets in Python
 - Simple socket implementing Handshake via TCP IPV4
 - Multi connection socket.

+### Basic unit testing
+- Basic test case for addition and subtraction
+- implementation of the built in library `unittest`

+### Basic jinja templating
+- Introduction to templates
+- A minimal flask app implementing the idea of Templating

 ### Contributions